Louisville, Kentucky: Annual festivals and other events

 The Kentucky State Fair is held every August at the Kentucky Exposition Center in Louisville as well, featuring an array of culture from all areas of Kentucky.
 In places, the African American community celebrates Juneteenth commemorating June 19, 1865, when enslaved African Americans in the western territories learned of their freedom.

-In September, in nearby Bardstown, is the annual Kentucky Bourbon Festival, which celebrates the history and art of distilling bourbon whiskey.
-The suburb of Jeffersontown is also the home of the annual Gaslight Festival, a series of events spread over a week.
+The Jeffersontown neighborhood is also the home of the annual Gaslight Festival, a series of events spread over a week.
 Attendance is estimated at 200,000–300,000 for the week.

 The month of October features the St. James Court Art Show in Old Louisville.
 Thousands of artists gather on the streets and in the courtyard to exhibit and sell their wares, and the event is attended by many art collectors and enthusiasts.
 The show typically brings in a crowd of over 150,000 people and $3 million in sales.

 Another art-related event that occurs every month is the First Friday Hop.
-A free TARC bus takes art lovers to many downtown area (especially East Market District/NuLu) independent art galleries on the first Friday of every month.